Shared Resources

 Performs human tissue procurement, histology services, laser capture microdissection, immunohistochemistry/immunofluorescence, data analysis, and pathology consultation services.

-In addition to the JCCC Shared Resources listed above, UCLA offers many other shared resources to support your cancer research.
+In addition to our six shared resources, UCLA offers many other shared resources to support your cancer research.
 Below is a list of resources available to you.
 This list is updated periodically as new resources are developed.
-If you have a resource that is not listed that you believe should be, please contact Peter Bracke via email.
+If you have a resource that is not listed that you believe should be, please contact Peter Bracke, Web Strategist & Administrator, via email.

 CLIA certified laboratory that provides comprehensive immunological testing services for basic, clinical, and translational studies.